-Situation1: Injury to the Uber passenger customer caused by negligent driving by the Uber driver.
+Liability Situation 1: Injury to the Uber passenger or customer caused by negligent driving by the Uber driver.

-Situation 2: Injury to a third party by an Uber driver with no passenger but available "on call" through the app.
+Liability Situation 2: Injury to a third party by an Uber driver.

 Can the injured passenger sue Uber as well arguing that Uber makes the passenger think the driver is of a certain quality?
 What if there is an assault by a driver and Uber missed a criminal record on the driver background check?